DevTeam/Pure.DI/readme/onnewinstance-hint.md

 </details>

-The `OnInstanceCreationLifetimeRegularExpression` hint helps you define a set of lifetimes that require instance creation control.
+The `OnNewInstanceLifetimeRegularExpression` hint helps you define a set of lifetimes that require instance creation control.
 You can use it to specify a regular expression to filter bindings by lifetime name.
 For more hints, see [this](https://github.com/DevTeam/Pure.DI/blob/master/README.md#setup-hints) page.